Cummins Onan P9500DF EFI - 7500/9500W Dual Fuel Generator With Remote Start And EFI Engine

 It also includes a carbon monoxide sensor.
 This sensor is designed to monitor the level of carbon monoxide present during the generator's operation.
 If the generator is positioned incorrectly and carbon monoxide levels rise to an unsafe level, the generator will automatically shut down.

-Apart from the standard documentation and an owner's manual to facilitate setup, the Cummins Onan P9500DF EFI features extra accessories: tool kit, propane hose, key fob, funnel and oil.
+Apart from the typical documentation and an owner's manual, which lets you start it right away, the Cummins Onan P9500DF EFI also is packed along with the following accessories: propane hose, funnel, oil, key fob and tool kit.

 The Cummins Onan P9500DF EFI versus other generators